openstack-archive/infra-manual/doc/source/developers.rst

 Sign the appropriate Individual Contributor License Agreement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+NOTE: You need to have completed **all** the steps above before you'll be able to sign an Individual Contributor License Agreement.

 Unless you are an U.S. Government Employee (see below), `agree to the Individual Contributor License
 Agreement <https://review.openstack.org/#/settings/agreements>`_ and